MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/virtual-cluster-deployment.md

 ### Software requirements

-Before you begin, make sure that the host system can dedicate the following resources to provision your virtualized Azure Stack HCI:
+Before you begin, make sure that the host system can dedicate the following resources to provision your virtualized Azure Stack HCI.
+The host operating system must be running Hyper-V on Windows Server 2022, Windows 11, or later.

 - A minimum of 4 vCPUs.